jarokaz/tpu-gke-sandbox/examples/README.md

 Modify the `configs/job-spec-patch.yaml` file to reflect your environment.
 At minimum, modify the followining fields:
 - Set the `metadata.name` field with to a unique job name.
 Although not mandatory, using a unique name for each job helps with managing multiple Job resources
 - Update the `spec.template.spec.containers[name=tpu-job].image` field with your training image name
-- Update the Maxtext trainer parameters defined in the s`pec.template.spec.containers[name=tpu-job].command` field.
+- Update the Maxtext trainer parameters defined in the `spec.template.spec.containers[name=tpu-job].command` field.
 For the detailed information on how to configure Maxtext training runs refer to [Maxtext github repo](https://github.com/google/maxtext/tree/main).
 At minimum, set the following parameters:
   - `run_name`.
 This is an identifier of your run.
 It is used to locate and store artifacts (including checkpoints) generated during training.
 They will be stored in the `run_name` folder in the `base_output_directory` path (see below).
 If there is an existing checkpoint in this location that checkpoint will auto-resume.
   - `base_output_directory`.
 This a base GCS path for storing artifacts generated during runs.
   - `dataset_path`.
 This is the GCS location of the C4 dataset.
 This should be a GCS URI up to but not including the `c4` folder.